MasameEh/Smart_Home/README.md

 # Smart Home System Project

 ## Overview
 This project implements a smart home system that allows users to control various home devices and functionalities through a keypad interface.
-It includes features like setting passwords, logging in as Admin or Guest, controlling room appliances, managing temperature settings, and handling session timeouts.
+It includes features like setting passwords, logging in as Admin or Guest, controlling room appliances, managing temperature settings, and handling session timeouts and it based on PIC18F4620 Microcontroller.

 ## Components
 - **Microcontroller:** Utilizes a microcontroller for system control and device communication.